-In the Mitsubishi Estate Group Long-Term Management Plan 2030, the Company has announced that under the current basic framework for shareholder return of maintaining a payout ratio of approximately 30% and purchasing treasury stock as part of capital policy, it would flexibly adjust the methods and sense of scale of capital policy to meet the real estate market condition, investment environment, share price, ROE and EPS.
+In the Mitsubishi Estate Group Long-Term Management Plan 2030 formulated in January 2020, the Company decided regarding shareholder returns to introduce a progressive dividend of ¥3 every fiscal year in principle (until FY2030) and on continuous and flexible share buybacks, in an aim for more stable and predictable shareholder returns.
+The Company has announced that it would flexibly adjust the shareholder return methods and sense of scale to meet the real estate market conditions, investment environment, share price, ROE and EPS.